Nicolapps/mapkit-react/README.md

 ## Contributing
 If you have a question or an idea, you can create an issue.
 Pull requests are welcome!
 If you want to contribute, don’t hesitate to look into the unassigned issues.

+If you want to expand the provided API or make breaking changes, please open an issue first to discuss it.

 ## Contributors